 The team will deliver their quantitative analyses and implementation plan recommendations to their partner through both a verbal presentation and a written report.

-Meanwhile, for their Managerial Finance, student teams will assess the economic viability of the proposed strategy plan above.
-They will identify the economic investment and the cost of capital that will be required of the organization to pursue this strategy.
+In Financial Systems, student teams will identify the economic investment and the cost of capital that will be required of the organization to pursue this strategy.
 They will then subject this investment to a valuation analysis by applying the most appropriate of the financial analysis and capital budgeting tools taught in the course, including Net Present Value (NPV), Internal Rate of Return (IRR), Terminal Value, Payback Period, Discounted Profitability, and other return measures like Social Return on Investment (SROI).

 The team will present their findings to their partner in a verbal presentation, along with an executive report and various spreadsheets that can be updated as the values for certain variables change.
 Worksheets generally include Cash Flow Projections, Profit and Loss Statements, and Balance Sheet Projections.

-In order to participate in the Finance/Strategy EL Project the company or organization must be considering the business and financial viability of a strategic initiative.
+In order to participate in the Sustainable Finance EL Project, the company or organization must be considering the business and financial viability of a strategic initiative.
 Strategic questions include, for example: “Should my organization launch in a new market/demographic?”, “Should our organization offer this new product/service?
 Will the market receive it?
 Will it make sense financially?”

-Student teams in the Managerial Marketing class work with organizations to develop strategic marketing plans, which may be at the enterprise, business unit, or product level.
+Student teams in the Engagement: Connecting Brands and Consumers class work with organizations to develop strategic marketing plans, which may be at the enterprise, business unit, or product level.
 Teams work with their partners to define and tailor the scope and objectives of the marketing project.

 Each team conducts consumer, market, and organizational research to understand the marketing situation faced by their partner.
 The team analyzes customer and market insights to understand what products and services are most desired by the target market.
 This is used as a basis for the team to apply a holistic approach to marketing that will create mutual value for both the customer and the organization.